JamesSkemp/words/content/post/installing-ubuntu-really-isnt-that-bad-(assuming-it-can-access-the-file-system-and-your-hard-drive-isnt-toast).md

 +++
-title = "Installing Ubuntu really isn't that bad (assuming it can access the file system and your hard drive isn't toast)" summary = "After a bit of trouble, I've got a box with Ubuntu installed on it.
+title = "Installing Ubuntu really isn't that bad (assuming it can access the file system and your hard drive isn't toast)" description = "After a bit of trouble, I've got a box with Ubuntu installed on it.
 Woot!" draft = false comments = true date = "2006-08-18T19:19:00-05:00"